Exact Hosting Master Service Agreement

 - Refunds & Disputes: All services rendered by the Company are non-refundable.
 This includes, but is not limited to: set-up fees, one time fees, monthly service fees, upgrade fees, additional service fees, administrative fees, and late fees.
 Customers seeking to resolve billing errors are instructed to open a help ticket with our support department.
 A payment chargeback for services rendered will result in an additional charge of $150 and will be subject to collection by an authorized collection agency.

 - Non-Payment: Any outstanding amounts not paid within a thirty (30) day period will be considered past due and will accrue interest at the rate of one and one-half percent (1.5%) per month.
 If any amount due under this Agreement is collected by or through an attorney or collection agency, Customer shall pay all of Company’s collection costs, including attorney’s fees.
+Company reserves the right to terminate services if an account is ninety (90) days past due.

 - Data: The Company agrees to use best efforts and commercially reasonable best practices when deploying services related to data integrity, backup, security, and retention.
 These services include, but are not limited to: hard drive storage, RAID hard drive arrays, network attached storage, storage area networks, operating system installs, operating system reloads, and other situations involving Customer data.
 Customer assumes ultimate responsibility for data integrity, retention, security, backup, and ownership.
+Upon Termination of this MSA, the Company no longer has any obligation to maintain any data.

 - Identity Use: Company agrees not to use Customer name, logos, or information without prior written consent of Customer.